rafaover/pleasegpt/README.md

 ### In your code

-Once you have an API key, you can use the PleaseGPT::Api.generate_text method to generate text based on a prompt:
+Once you have an API key loaded in the environment, you can use the PleaseGPT::Api.generate_text method to generate text based on a prompt:

 ```
 require 'pleasegpt'

-api_key = 'your_api_key'
-prompt = 'Hello, world!'
+prompt = 'Explain Big O Notation for a 12 years old in less than 30 words'

-response = PleaseGPT::Api.generate_text(prompt, api_key: api_key)
+response = PleaseGPT::Api.generate_text(prompt)
 puts response
 ```